Quantum-Accelerators/quacc/docs/user/executors.md

     print(result)
     ```

     1. If you are defining your own workflow functions to use, you can also set the executor for individual `Electron` objects by passing the `executor` keyword argument to the `@ct.electron` decorator.

+    2. This was merely for demonstration purposes.
+There is never really a need to use the "local" executor since the "dask" executor runs locally and is faster.

     **Configuring Executors**